“A threefold cord is not quickly broken.”

 When Francesca joined Mildred and Eva, the three formed a bond that no fanatical warrior or bloodthirsty mob was ever going to break.
 In their mission to bring the message of Christianity to the furthest corners of China they crossed the Gobi Desert at least five times, travelling by mule-drawn cart and following the Silk Road to find lodgings in ancient cities or simply camping under the stars.
 They visited sacred sites such as the Caves of the Thousand Buddhas, and in later life they wrote many books about their travels.
 Most of the other explorers in western China made sure to provide themselves with armed guards, and they carried weapons of their own; Mildred, Eva and Francesca carried nothing but their Bibles and their combined faith.
 As Mildred explains in her book, ‘Something Happened’, “if the missionary once let himself consider fear he would spend his life in a panic.”

 Mildred Cable and the Misses French were guests of the RSGS on several occasions, illustrating their lectures with slides that showed the fascinating and little-known landscapes through which they travelled.
-I’ll be describing some of their adventures in ‘The Great Horizon‘, to be published later this year.
+I describe some of their adventures in my new book, ‘The Great Horizon’.

 *Boxer Rebellion, 1899-1901: This was an uprising by a group called the Yihequan (‘Righteous and Harmonious Fists’), and their ultimate aim was to drive all foreigners from China.
 They were called ‘Boxers’ by western observers because of their supreme skills in martial arts, which were likened to shadow boxing.
 More information can be found at history.com